SDGforskning/sdg-strings/SDG09_query_topic_WoS.md

 This target is interpreted to cover research about:

-* Supporting technology development, research and innovation in developing countries.
+* Technology development, research and innovation in developing countries.

 This query consists of one phrase.
 Basic structure is technology development + research and innovation + developing countries.